The minimum you need to know

 United Nations 78th Session

 Belarus is geographically important to peace because the country has large borders with Poland, Ukraine and Russia, and aligns closely with Russia.
 Belarus reportedly has accepted a substantial Russian military presence.
-Belarus is also very important because the Belarusian government authored a historic "Minsk peace treaty" between Europe and Russia that held the peace for eight years.
-It was “signed” in the Belarusian capital, Minsk, in 2014 and was in effect through early 2022, and enjoyed bipartisan U.S. support.
+But Belarus is very influential with Russia, and important because the Belarusian government authored a historic "Minsk peace treaty" between Europe and Russia that held the peace for eight years.
+It was “signed” in the Belarusian capital, Minsk, in 2014, and was in effect through early 2022.
+The agreement received bipartisan U.S. support and was agreed to by Europe.
 The deal held throughout former President Donald Trump’s term in office.
 Then-Vice President Joe Biden and Then-President Barack Obama originally signed it.
 France and Germany were direct parties to the Minsk peace agreement as well.
 The rest of NATO became bound by it as a result.
 It established approximately the same line of control that the media reports exists today very successfully.

 Ukraine ended the agreement in the press - not Russia.
 Ukraine unilaterally exited from the treaty in 2022 in response to what Ukrainians said was unkind behavior from Russia.
-(Russia was trying to help NATO then but was not believed.)
-Ukraine’s dissolution of the Minsk treaty seemed to precipitate subsequent conflict across the line of control.
+(Russia was trying to help NATO then but was not believed.
+The U.S. instead seemed to believe Russia was on the offense until we learned from President Biden and the Pentagon in late 2024 that there were virtually zero U.S. military casualties during the Biden administration.
+Their statements clearly showed the U.S. military received entirely peaceful treatment from Russia.)
+So Ukraine’s dissolution of the Minsk treaty should have seemed unnecessary from the U.S. side.
+There was no need to precipitate subsequent conflict across the line of control.

-Russia used to request European peace keepers on both sides of the line of control at the United Nations to preserve that treaty but obviously doesn’t anymore.
-Russia’s current position is that heavy weapons - in fact all weapons - should be removed from their border now.
-(There is a twelve point Chinese peace proposal acceptable to Russia for weapons to be removed by all sides from the entirety of Ukraine in exchange for Ukraine regaining control over contested areas.)
+Russia used to request peace keepers on both sides of the line of control at the United Nations to preserve that treaty but obviously doesn’t anymore.
+Those peace keepers would have included Europeans and Americans.
+Russia’s current very understandable position is that heavy weapons - in fact all weapons - should be removed from their border now.
+(There was a twelve point Chinese peace proposal acceptable to Russia for weapons to be removed by all sides from the entirety of Ukraine in exchange for Ukraine regaining control over contested areas.
+But that proposal had nothing to do with Belarus.
+See the Ukraine and Russia pages for more information.)

-Belarusian President Alexander Lukashenko showed tremendous leadership and integrity.
-Instead of presenting an unnecessarily tough-guy image in recent years, he showed that he cares deeply about peace instead.
+Belarusian President Alexander Lukashenko, who was re-elected in January 2025 with overwhelming support, showed tremendous leadership and integrity in this writer’s opinion in trying to resolve the Ukraine matter a second timeline.
+Instead of presenting an unnecessarily tough-guy image to the media, which he might have understandably done to deter, he instead showed that he cares deeply about peace.
+And he led on peace again.
 He has more than enough credibility to make a second Minsk peace agreement happen.
-And he offered to do so.
-It takes courage as a Head of State to commit to peace in that region.
+And he offered to work towards that possibility.
+It can take moral courage as a Head of State to commit to peace.
 This represented exemplary leadership on peace from the President of Belarus.

 President of Belarus